 Have you applied for Social Security Disability but your SSDI claim has been DENIED?
 If so, you’re in the right place.

-As a New Orleans area disability attorney helping with Social Security claims nationwide, we help hard-working people in the same position as you every day.
+As a New Orleans Social Security disability lawyer helping with Social Security claims nationwide, we help hard-working people in the same position as you every day.

 Social Security disability benefits can be an important tool for helping those struggling with the effects of a serious physical or mental handicap to be able to support themselves and their families.
 Unfortunately, filing for these benefits can often be surprisingly challenging.